Witley Camp

 Witley Military Camp, often simplified to Camp Witley, was a temporary army camp set up on Witley Common, Surrey, England during both the First and Second World Wars.
 The camp was about 40 mi southwest of London.

+The camp was the scene of riots after the Armistice but before troops were demobilized and returned to Canada.

-Camp Witley was one of three facilities in the Aldershot Command area established by the Canadian Army; the others being Bordon and Bramshott (nr.
-Liphook).
+Camp Witley was one of three facilities in the Aldershot Command area established by the Canadian Army; the others being Bordon and Bramshott (near Liphook).

-Wilfred Owen penned a prelude to his ‘Anthem for Doomed Youth’ whilst stationed at the camp.
+Wilfred Owen penned a prelude to his "Anthem for Doomed Youth" whilst stationed at the camp.

 Witley Camp was the headquarters of the Polish Resettlement Corps.